Skip to main content

 While most liquor liability policies do cover property damage and medical expenses, they may not cover the cost of legal fees if you are sued for assault and battery.
 That’s why it’s important to read your policy carefully to see if assault and battery is included.

 If assault and battery is not included in your policy, you may want to add an endorsement.
 Take time to understand your liquor liability insurance policy.
-Doing so can help you protect yourself from financial losses in the event of an incident.
+Doing so can give you a clearer picture of your coverage in the event of an incident.

 Why Assault and Battery Is Not Always Offered as Coverage